The following came in on the 30th July and I made the decision to wait until today to share it with you all.

 Consumers exhibiting these signs after having contact with this product should contact their healthcare providers.

-Pets with Salmonella infections may be lethargic and have diarrhea or bloody diarrhea, fever, and vomiting.
+Dogs with Salmonella infections may be lethargic and have diarrhea or bloody diarrhea, fever, and vomiting.

 What to Do?